danielsievers/housetemp/README.md

 # HouseTemp: Home Thermal Model

 A physics-based thermal model for estimating home insulation (UA), thermal mass (C), and other parameters from Home Assistant history data.
-A physics-based thermal model for estimating home insulation (UA), thermal mass (C), and other parameters from Home Assistant history data.

 ## Home Assistant Integration
 This repository includes a custom component for Home Assistant.